Alizmn/twitter-express-backend/README.md

 Currently there are two active routes:

 - `/api/signup`<br/>
-  Sign up is for registering new user and accept an object with username and password for example:
+  Sign up is for registering new user and accept an object with username and password.
+For example:

 ```javascript
 {